Table of Contents

 How Much Should You Walk To Lose Weight?

 30 minutes is the “minimal viable dose” of walking needed to impact weight, but with walking the more the better!
-The same cannot be said about other forms of more intense exercise where there is a diminishing return on time investment and possible side effects as you exercise for longer periods.
+The same cannot be said about other forms of more intense exercise where there is a diminishing return on time invested and possible side effects as you exercise for longer periods.
 That being said, you start where you start and increase the amount as your fitness improves.

 You may have heard of the 10,000 step recommendation, which amounts to 5 miles of walking per day and I feel that this is a good goal for many.
 Keep in mind, this goal can be spread throughout the day and includes walking accumulated from chores and everyday activities.